 [00:00:00] Tilman Versch: Hello.
-In this video we’re taking a look at investing in Eastern Europe.
+In this video, we’re taking a look at investing in Eastern Europe.
 This video with Steve Gorelik was taken before the coronavirus hit us, but it’s still up to date.
-Steve gives some interesting insights in how to invest into Eastern Europe, avoiding mistakes, and what countries he likes.
+Steve gives some interesting insights on how to invest in Eastern Europe, avoid mistakes, and what countries he likes.
 Enjoy the video.
 If you like it, please subscribe to my channel.

 Hello, Steve.
 Nice to have you on our YouTube channel.
 Can you please tell us more about your background?

 [00:00:35] Steve Gorelik: Thank you so much.
 My name is Steve Gorelik.
 I am a portfolio manager at Firebird Management.
 Firebird Management is probably best known for investing in Eastern European public equities.
 We have been doing it for a little over 25 years, celebrating our 25th anniversary this spring.
 I have been with the firm for 15 years.
 Probably the best thing to say is to give a little bit of the history of the firm, and then I can talk a little bit about my background as well.

 The first investments were in Russian voucher privatizations 25 years ago, when the whole Russian economy was valued at somewhere between $6 billion and $9 billion,

 Firebird has been around, as I mentioned, for 25 years.
 The first investments were in Russian voucher privatizations 25 years ago, when the whole Russian economy was valued at somewhere between $6 billion and $9 billion, depending on who you listen to.
 Clearly, the opportunity was there, because you’re talking about a relatively low valuation for what is one-sixth of the earth’s surface and everything that comes with it.